Taking the family to New York City? Riding the subway is one of the best ways to get around, but it can be intimidating for first-timers.

 Related: 7 Tips for Riding the Bolt Bus

-The one memory from our trip that still sends chills down my spine was when my 10-year-old daughter walked onto a subway train without us and the doors closed behind her.
+A memory that still sends chills down my spine was when my 10-year-old daughter walked onto an NYC subway train without us and the doors closed behind her.
 We got her off the train before it pulled away, but the moments in between were filled with panic about what we would all do if she became separated from us in an unfamiliar city.

 Michele of Malaysian Meanders says, “We have a plan for if we get separated on public transportation.
-If you don't get off in time with the rest of the family, get off at the next stop, and the wait by the wall away from the track for a parent to come get you.
+If you don't get off in time with the rest of the family, get off at the next stop, and wait by the wall away from the track for a parent to come for you.
 If you're left behind at a station, wait by the wall or away from the track for a parent to return.”
-Michele's family did put this to use once in Italy.
+Michele's family did this once in Italy.

 Michele also recommends having one parent go first through the turnstile and the other parent go last.
-A bit of technique and timing are required to swipe the pass and move successfully through the turnstile.
 If a child has trouble getting the pass to swipe, or waits too long to go through the turnstile and gets locked out, an adult will always be on the same side of the gate to help.

 - Be careful not to display money in public.